zzzprojects/learn-orm/tutorials/dapper/insert-data.md

 }
 ```

-It a simple SQL insert statement on the `Authors` table.
-There are the columns and their values corresponding to parameters.
+It is a simple SQL insert statement on the `Authors` table.
+There are columns and their values corresponding to parameters.

-The `Execute` extension method of Dapper is used to insert a record.
 You can also use the `Execute` method to insert multiple authors.

 ```csharp
 private static void InsertMultipleAuthors()